 How does billing for charging costs work for company cars?Blog

 Learn how the billing of charging costs for company cars in your fleet works.
-From flat rates to manual billing to automatic recording – we show you the best methods and introduce the Charge Repay Service from Phoenix Contact.
+From Electricity Price Flat Rate to manual billing to automatic recording – we show you the best methods and introduce the Charge Repay Service from Phoenix Contact.

 BY Maike Eggengoor / ON Mar 10, 2025